DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 # Drop In Gift Cards
 Lightrail's drop in gift card solution makes it easy to get up an running selling gift cards from your site in days.
-It is component based, using simple html scripts which you set on a couple of your pages.
+It is component based, using simple scripts that you can add to your pages.
 Gift cards, when redeemed, are applied to the customer's account which can be used as a payment option during checkout.

 ## Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.
 Configure your drop in gift card [template](https://www.lightrail.com/app/#/cards/template) within your account.
 This sets the branding that is used in widgets and gift card email.
-This is also where you connect your Stripe account.
+This is also where you'll connect your Stripe account.

 ## Step 1: Selling Gift Cards
-This allows your customers to purchase gift cards from your store.
+This allows your customers to purchase gift cards from your site.
-Lightrail has developed a widget that powers the entire gift card purchase and gift delivery flow.
+Lightrail has developed a widget that powers the entire gift card purchase and delivery flow.
 ![Gift card purchase widget](assets/purchase-widget.png)

-All you need to do is create a "buy gift card" button on your store and link it to a page with the following snippet.
+All you need to do is add a "buy gift card" button on your store and link it to a page with the following snippet.
 ```html
 <div>
     <script